BrandonKenter/Solutions/README.md

-# Data Structures and Patterns
+# Data Structures and Algorithms / Patterns and Subpatterns
 Most solutions fit into multiple patterns and subpatterns, so there is no perfect fit for each one.
 The general rule of thumb I follow is: if the solution fits a specific pattern, it goes into that pattern's folder.
 If there are many patterns that make up a solution (two pointer + sliding window), it will generally fall into the folder for the pattern that the approach focuses on or has a bigger reach in terms of importance for the solution.
 Ad hoc solutions that don't follow a particular popular pattern fall into their respective data structure folders.
 # **Tree**